 On the Greek island Aegina, approximately 1800 households own 2000 dogs.
-Every year around 200 dogs are abandoned, athough, if prosecuted, this is subject to severe penalties.
+Every year around 200 dogs are abandoned, although, if prosecuted, this is subject to severe penalties.

 In theory, the stray population on the island of Aegina could be brought under control.
-The local shelter continually invests into neutering stray dogs before either returning them to the place they were found or, whenever possible, placing them in a good new home.
-However, the number of stray dogs remains the same, as former pets are abandoned at an equal pace.
-The reasons for this are numerous: some have served their time as watch- or hunting dogs, while others incur too many expenses.
-Every month our local partner documents dozens of newcomers on the streets.
+The local shelter continuously catches strays and neuters them before either returning them to the place they were found or, whenever possible, placing them in a good new home.
+However, the number of stray dogs remains the same and our partner every month documents dozens of newcomers on the streets.
+These animals are often former pets.
+The reasons for their abandonment are numerous: some have served their time as watch or hunting dogs, while others incur too many expenses.

 Dog chipping and registration obligatory – technically

 Greek law strictly prohibits the act of abandoning a dog and still doing so can lead to a fine of up to 30.000€ or one year in prison - in theory at least.
 In reality, barely anyone actually faces the consequences when abandoning their dog.
 The local authority is unable to enforce consistent prosecution due to financial, personnel and logistics reasons.